Dr. Charles Edwards:

 Dr. Bayard Grillis:

-In his spare time, Dr. Grillis enjoys hiking, fishing, hunting, golfing, and playing the classical guitar.
-He is a member of Main Street Presbyterian in Columbus, but he is currently visiting First Presbyterian Church in Jackson.
-Dr. Grillis looks forward to meeting and working with the patients and clients of Crooked Creek.
+In his spare time, Dr. Grillis enjoys hiking out West and in the Appalachians, as well as fishing, hunting, kayaking, and golfing.
+He is a member of First Presbyterian Church in Jackson, where he serves as an usher and volunteers with the broadcast ministry.
+Dr. Grillis looks forward to meeting and working with the patients and clients of Crooked Creek Animal Hospital.
 His goal is to glorify God as a veterinarian through serving his patients and clients in the best way possible.

 Dr. Rachel Wilson McCurdy: